 “We rose to the challenge that day and found a way to win and I firmly believe we can reach that level of performance once again on Saturday.”

 Looking at the Scotland vs Wales odds, we also like 4/5 for the hosts with 4.5 points start on the handicap market.

 A Look At Wales’ Betting Odds

-Stay close to the action with bwin app.
-Access more markets than any other betting provider and scan our in-depth football statistics menu to find and make your bet selections fast.
+Stay close to the action with the bwin app.
+Access more markets than any other betting provider and scan our in-depth rugby statistics menu to find and make your bet selections fast.
 Download now the best betting app.